 “I think about this rating by considering the difference between character and reputation.
 Character is who you really are, and reputation is who people think you are,” says Dr. Klein, paraphrasing a favorite quote from winning UCLA men’s basketball coach John Wooden.
 “Much of our character at Glickman Urological & Kidney Institute is our patients-first attitude, and not being satisfied with the status quo for any condition we treat.
 That’s what pushes us to do innovative research and lead new medical and surgical approaches to move the urology specialty forward.
 This part of our character is closely reflected by our reputation, and I find it gratifying that our peers around the U.S. see us as we really are.”

-In this Q&A, Dr. Klein, who has led Glickman Urological & Kidney Institute since 2008, explains more about the metrics that really matter, what’s gone into building such a notable reputation, and how the institute is ensuring that Cleveland Clinic’s status as a top center for urology referrals will continue.
+In this Q&A, Dr. Klein, who has led Glickman Urological & Kidney Institute since 2008, explains more about the metrics that really matter, what’s gone into building such a notable reputation, and how the institute is ensuring that Cleveland Clinic’s status as a top center for managing complex urological cases will continue.

 Dr. Klein: We have a whole set of objectives and key results that organize our practice.
 They’re categorized into five groups: